 This is one of the most common points of confusion during evaluations, and it costs institutions time and money.

 An LMS Canvas, Moodle, Blackboard, Google Classroom is built to deliver learning.
-It's where course materials live, where assignments are submitted, where quizzes run.
+It's where course materials live, assignments are submitted, and quizzes run.
 It answers: how do we deliver teaching?

 An academic operations platform answers a different question: how do we run the institution?
-It covers enrollment, student records, attendance, scheduling, faculty management, planning documents, and reporting.
-These are the operational foundations that make teaching possible but the LMS doesn't do them.
+It covers enrollment, student records, attendance, scheduling, faculty management, planning documents, and reporting the operational foundations that make teaching possible, but that the LMS doesn't handle.

 | Task | Right Tool |